fenago/pytest-quick-start-guide/testing-with-pytest/text-original.md

 the Tasks project.
 Also available on the book’s web page is a link to post

-errata.^3
+errata.

 To learn more about software testing in Python, you can also check out

-pythontesting.net^4 and testandcode.com^5 a blog and podcast run by the author
+pythontesting.net and testandcode.com a blog and podcast run by the author

 that discuss the topic.